Home / Cities / Dating in New York: A Guide for Single Men

 Final Take

 New York rewards effort more than any city in America because the baseline is so high.
 Show up on time, dress like you live here, pick the place, have an opinion about the city, and you're in the top quartile of men any given woman is dating that month.
-The volume is there waiting.
-The geography is the one real constraint.
-Solve it and the rest is just being out enough to get found.
+The volume is real, but it's also the trap.
+Everyone has options, so the edge isn't more matches, it's follow-through: the man who books the plan, remembers the detail, and shows up exactly when he said he would.
+Solve the geography, kill the half-plans, and the rest is just being out enough to get found.

 Meet your AI dating coach